 …then real estate can be a great choice.

 Let me be clear so I don’t sound like a late-night infomercial: Real estate investing is difficult.
 The learning curve is significant.
-When you first start, you *are* going to be putting all of your eggs into one basket because you will only have one property to rent out or flip.
+When you first start, you *are* putting all of your eggs in one basket because you will only have one property to rent out or flip.
 A previous GRS writer shared his experience of rushing into real estate investing.

 Many people have lost their shirts trying to get rich with real estate.
 Even Dave Ramsey went bankrupt based on a series of really poor real estate investments at the start of his career.

 Amid all the horror stories about crazy tenants, poor cash flow, and something always breaking, there is some significant income to be had from real estate investing.
 What’s better is you don’t have to put 100 percent down on a house.
 You can usually get away with 25 percent to 35 percent as a down payment and let the bank fund the rest of the purchase.
 This leverage means you can leave more money in reserve for the inevitable issues that pop up or to expand into a larger number of properties faster.

 Nearing retirement?
 You’ll want to cut back on your stock allocation and put some of those funds into bonds.
 You might associate bonds with the stock market because they are so commonly paired with stocks in a portfolio, but technically bonds are traded on the bond market.
 You won’t generate sky-high returns here, but you will also cut out a majority of the volatility you get from stocks.
 Very few bond investments have lost 50 percent of their value for two years and then returned 100 percent the next four years.

 Investing in individual bonds carries more risk because they are not diversified.
 If the company that issues the bond goes under, you might not get your principal investment back.
 However, bond ETFs and mutual funds can provide the non-stock exposure of bonds with the added benefit of diversification.

 The lowly certificate of deposit or CD.
 Simple.
 Basic.
 Low return.